What you need to know about exams (ABRSM)

 Exam Dates and Venue

-Practical exam results are usually released about one month after the exam whereas theory results are released after two to three months as they are sent to UK for marking.
+Face-to Face practical exam results are usually released about one month after the exam.
+Digital performance grade exam results are usually released about 3 days after submission of video, but can be as quick as 24 hours or as long as 1 month.
+Paper based theory results are released after about two months as they are sent to UK for marking.
+Online theory results are released 28 days after the exam.
 The marking schemes for both exams are as follows.

 Practical exams are marked out of a total of 150, with 100 marks required for a pass, 120 for a merit and 130 for a distinction.

 There are four parts in the piano exam.

 Candidate needs to play 3 prepared pieces from a set list.

 - Scales and Arpeggios

 Candidate needs to memorize and play out scales and arpeggios.

 Examiner will provide an unseen short piece for the candidate to play.

 Candidates are tested on pulse or rhythm clapping, echo singing, and for grade 4 and above, sight-singing and general questions after listening to a short piece.